agustipc/js-quiz-zustand/README.md

 # Javascript Quiz app

 This is a simple quiz app created with Vite and React.
 It uses Zustand for state management and Material UI for styling.
+For the code show is used the React Syntax Highlighter.

 ## Instalation